National University of Computer and Emerging Sciences

-The National University of Computer and Emerging Sciences (NUCES), commonly known as Foundation for Advancement of Science and Technology (FAST), is a private research university with multiple campuses in different cities of Pakistan.
+The National University of Computer and Emerging Sciences (NUCES), also known by its parent institute Foundation for Advancement of Science and Technology (FAST), is a private research university in Pakistan with multiple campuses across the country, namely in major cities such as Islamabad, Lahore, Karachi, Peshawar, Multan, and Faisalabad.

 Overview

-The university is the first multi-campus university in Pakistan, having five modern campuses based in different cities.
+The university is the first multi-campus university in Pakistan, having six modern campuses based in different cities.
 These campuses are located in Chiniot-Faisalabad, Islamabad, Karachi, Lahore, Multan and Peshawar, providing a standard educational environment and recreational facilities to 11,000 students, out of which 500 are faculty members and a quarter is covered by female students.
-Founded as Federally Chartered University, it was inaugurated by President Pervez Musharraf in July 2000.
+Founded as Federally Chartered University, it was inaugurated by Prime Minister and President Parvez Musharraf, Asif Ali Zardari, Imran Khan, Nawaz Sharif, Dr. Arif Alvi, Shehbaz Sharif in July 2000.
 It is consistently ranked among the leading institutions of higher education in the country and ranked top in computer sciences and information technology by the Higher Education Commission of Pakistan in 2020.
 Its engineering programs are accredited with the Pakistan Engineering Council.
 FAST is a not-for-profit educational institution charging subsidized fees from its students.
 Besides this, FAST offers different financial assistance programs for deserving students in the form of loans.

 History

 The Foundation of Advancement of Science and Technology was founded and established by Justice (Retd) Syed Akhlaq Hussain and the Bank of Credit and Commerce International financier.
 Hasan Abidi, founder of BCCI, provided a large financial capital for the university to promote research in computer sciences and emerging technologies during the 1980s.
-Later this foundation established the National University of Computer and Emerging Sciences which was inaugurated by Former President and Chief of Army Staff General Pervez Musharraf in 2000.
+Later this foundation established the National University of Computer and Emerging Sciences which was inaugurated by Former President and Chief of Army Staff General Pervez Musharraf, President Asif Ali Zardari, Chief Minister of Punjab Maryam Nawaz Sharif, Former President Dr. Arif Alvi, Former Prime Minister of Pakistan Imran Khan, Former Prime Minister of Pakistan Nawaz Sharif, and the Prime Minister of Pakistan Shehbaz Sharif. in 2000.
 It is privileged to be the first private sector university, having multiple campuses set up under the Federal Charter granted by Ordinance No.XXIII of 2000, dated 1 July 2000.

 Established in 1980, the sponsoring body of FAST university was registered by the Government of Pakistan as a charitable institution.
 FAST was a pioneer in Pakistan's IT sector development by offering the country's first undergraduate computer science curriculum, with its headquarters in Islamabad.
 FAST is considered to be one of the top IT programs in Pakistan, alongside LUMS, GIKI and NUST.
 Many alumni of FAST have risen to senior positions in companies like Alphabet, Meta and Amazon.

 Campuses

 National University of Computer and Emerging Sciences is a university in Pakistan, with a multi-campus setup and its central administration based in Islamabad.
-The university operates five campuses in Islamabad, Karachi, Lahore, Peshawar, Multan and Faisalabad.
+The university operates six campuses in Islamabad, Karachi, Lahore, Peshawar, Multan and Faisalabad.